methompson/tcheck/readme.md

 ### Basic Examples

-At its heart, all the functions are just simple type predicate functions that check for that the value conforms to your expectations.
+At its heart, all the functions are just simple type predicate functions that check that a value conforms to your expectations.

 You can easily confirm that your values are correct: